HaoPham1912/MockProject/README.md

 # MockProject
-MockProject from the team of Duy Gangster
+MockProject from the team from FPT Intern